 Immunologic: Antiphospholipid syndrome (APLS) is an autoimmune disorder.
 Medical and obstetric complications of APLS positive women include thrombosis (clot formation), stroke, pregnancy loss, preeclampsia, and intrauterine growth restriction.
 The diagnosis is made by the presence of characteristic clinical features and specified blood levels of circulating antiphospholipid antibodies.

-Anatomic: The uterus and the uterine cavity should also be evaluated with a combination of pelvic ultrasound, hysterosalpingogram, and saline infusion sonogram.
+Anatomic: The doctor should evaluate tuterus and the uterine cavity with a combination of pelvic ultrasound, hysterosalpingogram, and saline infusion sonogram.
 We are looking for uterine abnormalities such as septate uterus, uterine fibroids that distort the uterine cavity, uterine polyps, and uterine scarring (Asherman’s syndrome) which may be surgically corrected.

-Endocrine: Blood tests of hormone function may also be done.
+Endocrine: We will also perform blood tests of hormone function.
 Thyroid function tests and thyroid antibodies may be checked, along with testing for diabetes if a woman is at risk for developing diabetes.